anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

     pass
 ```

-!!! note
-    There are many [parameters](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/dag/index.html#airflow.models.dag.DAG){:target="_blank"} that we can initialize our DAGs with, including a `start_date` and a `schedule_interval`.
+> There are many [parameters](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/dag/index.html#airflow.models.dag.DAG){:target="_blank"} that we can initialize our DAGs with, including a `start_date` and a `schedule_interval`.
 While we could have our workflows execute on a temporal cadence, many ML workflows are initiated by events, which we can map using [sensors](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/index.html){:target="_blank"} and [hooks](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/hooks/index.html){:target="_blank"} to external databases, file systems, etc.

 ## Tasks